DiscontinuedUpdate: Asics DynaFlyte 3

 The DynaFlyte is true to its size.
 It uses the standard measurements in order for men and women to get the right fit for them.
 The available width is medium, so it accommodates the runner who has a medium sized foot.
 Its semi-curved shape follows the natural curve of the human foot.

 The AHAR® or the Asics High Abrasion Resistant Rubber is the layer that’s used for the Asics DynaFlyte.
+It is also used in the DynaFlyte 3.
 It’s thick enough to deliver sure protection that lasts a long time.
 It doesn’t peel off easily, though.
 As it shields the mid-sole from the abrasive nature of the roads, it also delivers traction for optimum surface control.

 The FlyteFoam™ is one of the most lightweight foam units Asics has ever made.
 It is advertised to be 55% lighter than the standard EVA foams used commonly in running shoes.
 Reinforced with malleable fibers, this foam is able to bend when the foot is weighing down on it and then spring back into place during toe-off.
 That’s how it makes the ride more responsive.